-Clean carpet regularly using a vacuum cleaner with a revolving brush or beater bar.
+Vacuum regularly with a vacuum cleaner with a revolving brush or beater bar.
 Be sure the vacuum does not have teeth, combs or rough edges as they may damage the carpet.
 It is important to remove loose soil and debris while it is on the surface.
 Heavily traveled areas (i.e., walkways, areas in front of the furniture) may be protected with small throw rugs to prolong the life of the carpet.